kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How To Find An Inmate In Kentucky?

-The Kentucky State Penitentiary holds male inmates on death row.
-Persons interested in finding inmates in any of these institutions may visit the facility or use the Kentucky Online Offender Lookup tool (KOOL) on the DOC website.
+Persons interested in finding inmates in these institutions may visit the facility or use the Kentucky Online Offender Lookup tool (KOOL) on the DOC website.

 The KOOL tool allows users to find inmates with as little known inmate information as possible.
 Users may provide an inmate’s last name, first name, or middle name to perform a search.
-The tool permits users to choose to include inmates with matching aliases or inmates with mugshots only in the search result.
-There is an advanced feature on the tool search that may be used to obtain a more accurate search result.
-The advanced feature includes filter options such as
+The tool allows users to include inmates with matching aliases or inmates with mugshots in the search results.
+An advanced feature on the tool search may be used to obtain a more accurate search result.
+The advanced feature includes filter options such as:

 • Offender type;